Specific airport measures

 The FCO advise against travel to all parts of Greece except Crete, Rhodes, Kos, Zakynthos and Corfu.
 You must self-isolate for a period of 14 days if you’re returning from Greece to England, Northern Island, Scotland or Wales (unless you are returning from Crete, Rhodes, Kos, Zakynthos or Corfu).

 Travellers to Italy must hand in this completed form on arrival.
 A negative COVID test is also required when you arrive in Italy from the UK.
 You’ll be asked to show evidence that you tested negative in a test administered in the 72 hours before your outbound flight.

-Prior to checking in for a flight to Jamaica, you must get authorisation to enter from the Visit Jamaica website.
+The FCDO advises against all but non-essential travel to Jamaica.
+Prior to checking in for a flight to Jamaica, you must get authorisation to enter the country from the Visit Jamaica website.
 All travellers arriving in Jamaica will be tested for Covid-19 and screened for symptoms at the airport.